Bad Berneck im Fichtelgebirge: History

 In the wars of 1796-1815 the small town had to pay several contributions and provide billeting.
 In 1806 Blücher visited Berneck and the Blüchersruh was named after him.
 The former office (Amt) of the Prussian principality of Bayreuth, established since 1792, fell to France in 1807 as a result of the Treaty of Tilsit and, in 1810, went to Bavaria.
 Around 1830 the first spa business was established (based on whey products).
 Within Bavaria, Berneck was initially the seat of a regional court (Landgericht), later a district office (Bezirksamt).
 The territory of the district was affiliated to the neighbouring district offices of Bayreuth, Kulmbach and Münchberg.
 The majority of the Amt territory was controlled by the district office at Bayreuth.
 In 1896 it was connected to the railway network.

 On 1 October 1929 the district of Berneck was dissolved.
 In the 1930s, Adolf Hitler spent the night in the then fashionable Bube Hotel on several occasions during the festival in Bayreuth.

 In 1930, Kneipp cures were introduced and its recognition as a spa came in 1950.
 However, since the 1970s, its role as a spa has tailed off considerably.

 Politics

 Town council

 The town council has 16 members.
-The allocation of seats (as at May 2008) is:
+The allocation of seats (as of August 2023) is: